AndrewCarterUK/andrewcarteruk.github.io/_posts/2015-12-07-psr-6-has-serious-problems.markdown

 The Doctrine team are the maintainers of ([according to packagist](https://packagist.org/search/?q=cache)) the most popular caching library in the PHP ecosystem.

-Guzzle and Laravel also maintain popular caching libraries voted '-1'.
+Guzzle and Laravel also maintain popular caching libraries and voted '-1'.
 Other member projects in the FIG group should have alarm bells ringing loudly in their ears when they see these votes.

 I would strongly suggest that the proposal is moved back to review or draft and the concerns of Doctrine, Guzzle and Laravel are listened to.